 Arizona Department of Health Services director Dr. Cara Christ said someone else can make an appointment online on your behalf if you don’t have internet access.

 “You can get them started and just have them pick the appointment,” she said.

 How can I make an appointment to get my second dose of the vaccine?

 Follow up with the location where you received your first dose.
 You can also get assistance booking a second appointment at state-run vaccine sites by calling 2-1-1 or 1-844-542-8201.

-Those who get their first shot at State Farm Stadium or Phoenix Municipal Stadium will have the option to schedule their second dose appointment when they show up for their first shot.
+Those who get their first shot at state-run vaccine sites, including Gila River Arena and Desert Financial Arena, will have the option to schedule their second dose appointment when they show up for their first shot.

 Three vaccines are currently approved for use in the U.S. The vaccine made by Johnson & Johnson requires only one dose.
 The vaccines made by Pfizer and Moderna require two doses.
 Your second dose must be from the same manufacturer as your first dose.
 Pfizer recommends a second dose after 21 days, Moderna recommends a second dose after 28 days.
 But Arizona Department of Health Services director, Dr. Cara Christ said timing does not need to be exact and second appointments can be scheduled for later.